 My advanced project is to build a self-aware car.
 It’s objective would be to identify road signs and behave appropriately alongside parking by itself using vision recognition and ultrasonic sensors when it’s complete.
 My first milestone was to make a mecanum wheel drive which would properly drive and avoid any obstacles.

-Mecanum wheel is a conventional wheel with a series of rollers attached to its
+The mecanum wheel is a conventional wheel with a series of rollers attached to its

-One issue that I had was the wheel hubs, since the metal ones weren’t in stock, we printed a substitute for it, but they are pretty weak, which prevents me from going left or right for now also some of my printed and cut models need to be redesigned.
+One issue that I had was the wheel hubs since the metal ones weren’t in stock, we printed a substitute for it, but they are pretty weak, which prevents me from going left or right for now also some of my printed and cut models need to be redesigned.
 My next step would be to have the vision recognition to get to read to identify targets and communicate with the Arduino.

 I used a 9V battery to power the circuit.
 First the current goes through a switch to a capacitor which filters the excess noise.
 Capacitors serve multiple purposes from storing electric charge to filter out lower frequencies, or extracting a signal from DC.
-An indicator LED diode switches on, passing the current through a zener-diode which is reverse biased.
-Zener-diodes are to regulate a constant amount of current, until a certain voltage is reached.
+An indicator LED diode switches on, passing the current through a Zener-diode which is reverse biased.
+Zener-diodes are to regulate a constant amount of current until a certain voltage is reached.
 When that voltage is reached, the diode will enter breakdown and allow nearly any amount of current through.
-The current then splits into two ways passing from multiple capacitors- going to the voice modulator IC and powering the mic through a resistor, whose input goes through a variable resistor to the voice modulator as-well.
+The current then splits into two ways passing from multiple capacitors- going to the voice modulator IC and powering the mic through a resistor, whose input goes through a variable resistor to the voice modulator as well.
 If the mic received any input, a second indicator led lights up accordingly.
-The HT8950 is connected to 4 push-buttons which controls vibrato, pitch and techno effect.
+The HT8950 is connected to 4 push-buttons which control vibrato, pitch and techno effect.
 This IC sends the processed frequency to LM386 which is an amplifier, through a resistor, a capacitor, and a variable resistor which control the volume of the speaker.
-The second IC controls gain set of amplifiers and send the frequency to the speaker for the final output.
+The second IC controls gain set of amplifiers and sends the frequency to the speaker for the final output.